Slay the Workplace “Scaries” with These Tips for a Not-So-Spooky Office Halloween

 - – How can you better engage them in their work during office hours?

-- – What supports do they need in place to continue showing up at the top of their game?
+- – What support do they need to continue showing up at the top of their game?

 While they may not come out at all hours, employees with a dark and negative outlook do exist — and when they show up, that negative energy can be draining to both you and the rest of your team.

 Energy vampires are employees who are ready to shoot down every new idea — because it’s too hard; because it will never get done; because it’s “always been done like this.”